h0ek/x-resize/README.md

 # x-resize
-Auto-resize X screen on resolution change for Kali with XFCE on KVM.
+Auto-resize X screen on resolution change for Kali with XFCE on KVM (but it also works with Whonix Workstation).

 A script and systemd service that automatically adjusts the X screen resolution when the display size changes, using xrandr and monitoring RANDR events.
 Ideal for virtual machines or systems with dynamic resolution changes.
 I am using it for my Kali machine with XFCE on KVM (virt-manager).